Augusto Pinochet: 1988 referendum, attempt to stay in power and transition to democracy

 Political advertising was legalized on 5 September 1987, as a necessary element for the campaign for the "NO" to the referendum, which countered the official campaign, which presaged a return to a Popular Unity government in case of a defeat of Pinochet.
-The Opposition, gathered into the Concertación de Partidos por el NO ("Coalition of Parties for NO"), organized a colorful and cheerful campaign under the slogan La alegría ya viene ("Joy is coming").
+The Opposition, gathered into the Concertación de Partidos por el NO ("Coalition of Parties for NO"), organized a colourful and cheerful campaign under the slogan La alegría ya viene ("Joy is coming").
 It was formed by the Christian Democracy, the Socialist Party and the Radical Party, gathered in the Alianza Democrática (Democratic Alliance).
 In 1988, several more parties, including the Humanist Party, the Ecologist Party, the Social Democrats, and several Socialist Party splinter groups added their support.

 On 5 October 1988, the "NO" option won with 55.99% of the votes, against 44.01% of "YES" votes.
 In the wake of his electoral defeat, Pinochet attempted to implement a plan for an auto-coup.
-He attempted to implement efforts to orchestrate chaos and violence in the streets to justify his power grab, however, the Carabinero police refused an order to lift the cordon against street demonstrations in the capital, according to a CIA informant.
+He attempted to implement efforts to orchestrate chaos and violence in the streets to justify his power grab; however, the Carabinero police refused an order to lift the cordon against street demonstrations in the capital, according to a CIA informant.
 In his final move, Pinochet convened a meeting of his junta at La Moneda, in which he requested that they give him extraordinary powers to have the military seize the capital.
 Air Force General Fernando Matthei refused, saying that he would not agree to such a thing under any circumstances, and the rest of the junta followed this stance, on grounds that Pinochet already had his turn and lost.
 Matthei would become the first member of the junta to publicly admit that Pinochet had lost the plebiscite.
 Without any support from the junta, Pinochet was forced to accept the result.
 The ensuing constitutional process led to presidential and legislative elections the following year.

 The Coalition changed its name to Concertación de Partidos por la Democracia (Coalition of Parties for Democracy) and put forward Patricio Aylwin, a Christian Democrat who had opposed Allende, as presidential candidate, and also proposed a list of candidates for the parliamentary elections.
 The opposition and the Pinochet government made several negotiations to amend the Constitution and agreed to 54 modifications.
-These amendments changed the way the Constitution would be modified in the future, added restrictions to state of emergency dispositions, the affirmation of political pluralism, and enhanced constitutional rights as well as the democratic principle and participation to political life.
+These amendments changed the way the Constitution would be modified in the future, added restrictions to state of emergency dispositions, affirmed political pluralism and democratic principles, and enhanced constitutional rights.
 In July 1989, a referendum on the proposed changes took place, supported by all the parties except the right-wing Southern Party and the Chilean Socialist Party.
 The Constitutional changes were approved by 91.25% of the voters.